zalando/restful-api-guidelines/headers/ProprietaryHeaders.md

 They can be used in cases when parameter represents a pass-through end-to-end header.
 A valid use-case of a proprietary header is providing context information which is not a part of the actual API, but is used by subsequent communication.

-From a conceptual point of view, the semantic of an operation should always be expressed by resource name and query parameters, i.e. what goes into the URL.
+From a conceptual point of view, the semantic of an operation should always be expressed by path and query parameters, i.e. what goes into the URL, as well as the content.
-Headers implement protocol-close functions like control, content negotiation and authentication.
+Headers are used to implement functions close to the protocol layer, such as flow control, content negotiation, and authentication.
-Thus, headers are reserved for general context information ([RFC-7231](https://tools.ietf.org/html/rfc7231)).
+Thus, headers are reserved for general context information ([RFC-7231](https://tools.ietf.org/html/rfc7231#section-5)).

 `X-` headers were initially reserved for unstandardized parameters.
 The usage of `X-` headers is deprecated ([RFC-6648](https://tools.ietf.org/html/rfc6648)).
 This fact complicates the contract definition between consumer and producer of an API, since there is no aligned way of handling those headers.

-You can use following proprietary headers specified in the overview.
+The following proprietary headers have been specified by this guideline for usage so far.
 Remember that HTTP header field names are not case-sensitive.

 | Header field name | Type    | Description                       | Header field value example                |